KadeVo/KadeVo/README.md

 🔍 Analytical & Creative Thinker: With a Bachelor's degree in Business and a marketing background, I possess a keen analytical mind and a creative flair.
 My diverse background allows me to approach problem-solving from multiple perspectives, finding unique and effective solutions.

 🌍 Customer-Centric Professional: My experience extends beyond coding.
 I've worked in diverse environments, providing excellent customer service and building strong relationships.
 I believe in the power of technology to meet people's needs and create positive, meaningful experiences.

+🎨 Fun Fact: I initially ventured into marketing due to my love for creativity.
+However, during my journey, I fell in love with the analytical side and the art of creation.
+This passion fusion led me to pursue a path where marketing and software development skills converge.